+The Board of Directors is responsible for properly organising DNA's administration and operations.
 According to the company Articles of Association, the DNA Board of Directors comprises five to seven ordinary members elected by the General Meeting.
 A person who has reached the age of 68 cannot be elected to the Board of Directors.
-When electing members to the Board of Directors, the requirements laid down by the company's operations and the development phase of the company shall be considered.
+When electing members to the Board of Directors, the requirements laid down by the company's operations and development phase shall be considered.
 Both genders shall be represented on the Board.